People

 I am interested in understanding the mechanisms behind persistent autoantibody production in SLE and how innate immune sensors regulate autoreactive memory B cell activity.

-PhD student in Immunology.
-Harvard University
+PhD student in Immunology, Harvard University

 Technicians